Can solar panels be installed on a flat roof?

 If you’ve seen photos of solar panels on a typical house with a sloped roof, you may have noticed the racking system holding the panels in place.
 In the most common case where asphalt shingles are used, the racking is attached to the roof deck with bolts that are drilled through the shingles and attached to the deck underneath.
 This keeps the panels in place through the strongest winds, rain, and snow.

-Yes they can!
-There is no problem with placing solar panels on a flat roof, and there’s a couple types of systems available.
-The main difference is in how they are secured to the roof.
 The choice should be made by your installer in consulation with an engineering review, but in this article we’ll review how these systems work so that you can have a knowledgeable discussion with your installer.
 It’s always important to know what equipment is being chosen for your home solar system, and why.

 Flat roofs aren’t actually flat